 || biography||| recordings||| reviews||| catalog||| photos||| academia||| contact|

-1992 and 1993, he served as Associate Artist for the Indiana Repertory
+From 1992 to 1996, he served as Associate Artist for the Indiana Repertory

 Theatre.
-He was on the designers' team and has written the music for
+He was on the designers' team and wrote the music and sound design for

 five stage productions: "Yerma", "The

 Ado About Nothing" , and "The Magnificent Ambersons."

 Highly favorable comments on the impact of his music have appeared in

 The New York Times , The Milwaukee Journal , Huizmuziek of The

 Netherlands, and La Voz del Interior of Argentina.
 His musical essays and

 poetry have been published by Pauta magazine in Mexico, McGraw Hill and Springer in